zostera/django-bootstrap4/README.rst

 License
 -------

-You can use this under Apache 2.0.
+You can use this under BSD-3-Clause.
 See `LICENSE
 <LICENSE>`_ file for details.